sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 {{< /code >}}

 {{% notice note %}}

-When creating the snapshot, it will copy what etcd is currently using for it's `wal-dir` and its `data-dir`.
+**NOTE**: When creating the snapshot, it will copy what etcd is currently using for it's `wal-dir` and its `data-dir`.
 For example, if your `data-dir` is `/var/lib/etcd/data` and your wal dir is `/var/lib/etcd/wal`, the snapshot you generate will restore the data from the snapshot to those same directories.
 For the purposes of this example, we assume those are the directories you are using as a part of your deployment.
 If you are using a different set of locations, please ensure that they match the instructions for starting etcd and restoring the snapshot below.
 {{% /notice %}}

 2. Copy the etcd snapshot file to each cluster member so that all members will be restored using the same snapshot.

 3. Create a new directory to use on your new Etcd cluster:
 {{< code >}}
 mkdir -p /var/lib/etcd/new_sensu/data

 mkdir -p /var/lib/etcd/new_sensu/wal
 {{< /code >}}

 4. Start up etcd using the data and wal directories you created above:
 {{< code shell >}}
 etcd \
 --listen-client-urls "https://10.0.0.1:2379" \
 --advertise-client-urls "https://10.0.0.1:2379" \